 Questions like: “Should I marry?” or “Will I make a good parent?” are addressed.

 A fun quiz provides help with choosing the correct number of children.
 Nature provides a majority of the critical duties in raising children.
 Unfortunately, how to handle children’s peer pressure is not one of them.
 The link discusses how to discover who are the bad apples and when to act.
 If you have teenagers, there are helpful hints on how to avoid them driving under the influence discussed in the link below.

-Mutual respect is extremely important in creating strong family bonds.
+Mutual respect is fundamental in creating strong family bonds.
 There is an interactive example presented directed to a child who says, “I’m not going to college.”

-Most people do not understand that trust deals with belief and not it’s truth.
-Children observe their parents in little lies that substantiate their own lying.
+Most people do not understand that trust deals with belief and not its truth.
+Children observe their parents in little lies that substantiate their lying.
 The importance of keeping secrets inside and outside the family is discussed.
 Privacy becomes more important when children reach the teenage years.

-Loyalty requires parents to stand-up for their children even when the child did something wrong.
+Loyalty requires parents to stand up for their children even when they do something wrong.
 The link discusses how it can be done without condoning what they did.
-It is important not to divide loyalties between several children or allocating loyalty based on who did best in school.
+It is important not to divide loyalties between several children or allocate loyalty based on who did best in school.